sachinmour/Game-of-Life/README.md

 ### *React Projects*
 ---

-### Basejump: Build a Recipe Box
+### Basejump: Build a Game of Life

 #### USER STORIES:

-1. I can create recipes that have names and ingredients.
+1. I can start and stop the board.

-2. I can see an index view where the names of all the recipes are visible.
+2. I can set up the board.

-3. I can click into any of those recipes to view it.
+3. I can clear the board.

-4. I can edit these recipes.

-5. I can delete these recipes.

-6. All new recipes I add are saved in my browser's local storage.
-If I refresh the page, these recipes will still be there.
+4. When I press start, the game will play out.

+5. Each time the board changes, I can see how many generations have gone by.